-Faculty and staff will always have displayed on themselves their proper school identification badge.
+Faculty and staff will display on themselves at all times, their proper school identification badge.
 It is good practice for not only students, but other staff members to be able to quickly determine if someone on school grounds is authorized to be there.